teuton-software/teuton/docs/learn/14-moodle_id.md

   tt_moodle_id: obiwan@starwars.com
 ```

-Now, when running test "moodle.csv" will be generated with all student grades.
+Now, when after test execution, use "moodle.csv" output file to load students grades and feedback into your Moodle platform.